matplotlib/matplotlib/doc/users/next_whats_new/suplabels.rst

 supxlabel and supylabel
 -----------------------

-It is possible to add x and ylabels to a whole figure, analogous to `.FigureBase.suptitle` using the new `.FigureBase.supxlabel` and `.FigureBase.supylabel` methods.
+It is possible to add x- and y-labels to a whole figure, analogous to `.FigureBase.suptitle` using the new `.FigureBase.supxlabel` and `.FigureBase.supylabel` methods.